What Is The Only Cpr Performance Monitor Typically Available Quizlet

 Focus on Chest Recoil

-While current monitors focus heavily on rate and depth, future iterations are likely to emphasize the importance of complete chest recoil.
+While current monitors focus heavily on rate and depth, future iterations are likely to make clear the importance of complete chest recoil.
 Ensuring adequate recoil is crucial for allowing the heart to refill properly between compressions, which is vital for effective CPR.

 Practical Applications and Case Studies